-The American writer Gorvidal tells of being present at a Republican Party meeting during the election of an American president not so long ago.
+The American writer Gore Vidal tells of being present at a Republican Party meeting during the election of an American president not so long ago.
 And the candidate spoke, and then he asked for questions from the floor: “Would you like to ask me questions?”
-And a women put a hand up and said: “Senator, I have two questions.
+And a woman put a hand up and said: “Senator, I have two questions.
 My first question is, how do we fight communism?
 And my second question is, what is communism?”
-Which is worrying, if you think that now the President of the United States ist the most powerful man in the world on his own.
-Here's a song by Richard Thomson.
+Which is worrying, if you think that now the President of the United States is the most powerful man in the world on his own.
+Here's a song by Richard Thompson.

 (The Syke concert was recorded and broadcast on Radio Bremen.
 Another track from the concert, Mediation, found its way on June Tabor's anthology Always.)

 The House Band sang Pharaoh on the 1993 Richard Thompson charity tribute CD, The World Is a Wonderful Place.
 In 2002, this track was included on the anthology The Acoustic Folk Box.